zn3x/castmedia/docs/configuration.md

 # This on the other hand will be used for source clients
 - bind: 127.0.0.1:39203
   allow_auth: true
-# In icecast, regularly broadcast metadata update to clients, this indicates bytes interval between
+# Icecast protocol regularly broadcasts metadata (song, url) update to clients, this indicates bytes interval between
 # metadata broadcasts.
 metadata_interval: 32000
 # General server info
 info:
-  id: CastMedia 0.1.0
+  id: castmedia 0.1.0
   admin: admin@localhost
   location: '1.064646'
   description: Internet radio!